Lost or Will Lose Health Coverage

 Voluntary loss of coverage because you did not pay your premium on time, including COBRA premiums, does not qualify for a SEP.

-Letter from health insurance company that indicates the type of coverage lost and the last date of coverage.
+- Letter from health insurance company that indicates the type of coverage lost and the last date of coverage.

-NOTE: Documents must show that you lost qualifying health coverage in the past 60 days or will lose coverage in the next 60 days.
-These documents must include your name and the date of coverage loss.
+Documents must show that you lost qualifying health coverage in the past 60 days or that you will lose coverage in the next 60 days.
+These documents must include your name, the coverage type and the last day of coverage.